wei-wang11/Semantic-Search-Evaluation/README.md

 - `--batch_size`: Batch size for encoding during evaluation.
 - `--example_path`: File path for example dataset.
 - `--product_path`: File path for product dataset.
+- `--product_size `: Product size used to evaluate each query.

 All evaluation results and outputs will be saved automatically in the `output/` folder.